ResidentMario/gtfs-tripify/README.md

 At this point you have all of the stop data you could get, and may use it as you see fit.
 However, there are a couple of additional methods you may want to use.

-First of all if you want *only* trips which are complete, not ones that are in progress, you may use the `discard_partial_logs` method to trim trips that are still en route to their final destination.
+If you want *only* trips which are complete, not ones that are in progress, you may use the `gtfs_tripify.utils.discard_partial_logs` method to trim trips that are still en route to their final destination.

-The other thing to know is that *train trips may be partial*.
-In fact, it's relatively common for a train trip to be cancelled, and for the train in question to be reassigned to a new and different trip plan.
-This can happen arbitrarily many times in one complete service run.
-In other words, one complete end-to-end service run (from the first station to the last) may be composed of two, three, or even more distinct trips!
+By default, I don't remove stops that did not occur due to the trip being cancelled.
+These occur very often because it's relatively common for a train trip to be cancelled, and for the train in question to be reassigned a different trip.
+An end-to-end service run may break down into many trips.
+Use the `gtfs_tripify.utils.discard_partial_logs` to get rid of these.

-It's impossible to naively know when this occurs, and it results in many phantom `STOP_OR_SKIP` records that never happen.
-Luckily these are relatively easily to remove heuristically: you can use the `discard_partial_logs` method to achieve this.
 Doing so is highly recommended.
-This will fail for shuttles (trains which rapidly transition between only two different stops), however.
-In that case there is *nothing* you can do, unfortunately!
+Just don't try it with two-stop shuttle services!

 ## Gotchas

-* Train trips may be partial.
+* Train trips are often partial.
 In fact, it's relatively common for a train trip to be cancelled, and for the train in question to be reassigned to a new and different trip plan.
 This can happen arbitrarily many times in one complete service run.
 In other words, one complete end-to-end service run (from the first station to the last) may be composed of two, three, or even more distinct trips!

 * The unique ID used as the logbook key is **not** the same as the `trip_id` assigned to the trip in question in the raw GTFS-Realtime feed.
 The reason for this is that the MTA only guarantees that `trip_id` is unique in the feed it appears in.
 However, when a trip ends, that trip's ID is released and recycled for the next trip added to the record. `gtfs-tripify` works around this problem by appending a number, `_0` in these two cases, to the very end of that trip's `trip_id`.
 When the ID is recycled, the trips further into the future pick up higher numbers.